danlucraft/redcar/README.md

 NB.
 Redcar features are known to work with Cucumber 0.9.2, and known NOT to work with Cucumber < 0.9

 To run the tests you need JRuby installed.
-You also need rspec and cucumber installed as Jruby gems.
+You also need rspec and cucumber installed as JRuby gems.
 See jruby.org for this, or install with rvm.

 To run all specs and features:

+    $ jruby -S bundle install
     $ jruby -S rake

 NB.
 You must leave the test window focussed while the features run.
 Some of the tests will fail if the test process is in the background.